ruijaulino/ruijaulino.github.io/_posts/2026-07-30-bayes_filter.md

 p(\mu_t,\Sigma_t\mid\mathcal{F}_{t-1}) = \iint p(\mu_t,\Sigma_t\mid\mu_{t-1},\Sigma_{t-1}) p(\mu_{t-1},\Sigma_{t-1}\mid\mathcal{F}_{t-1}) d\mu_{t-1},d\Sigma_{t-1}
 $$

+This is a open problem that can be as complicated as we want but we can make some reasonable modelling assumptions to make it more trackable.
 Assume that the filtering distributions at step $t-1$ can be approximated as

 $$
 p(\mu_{t-1},\Sigma_{t-1}\mid\mathcal{F}_{t-1}) = q_{\mu}(\mu_{t-1}\mid\theta_{t-1}) q_{\Sigma}(\Sigma_{t-1}\mid\gamma_{t-1})